 After the procedure, you will return to our dental office for a crown or other restorative treatment to protect the tooth and to restore it to full function.

 While often a preferred last resort, the root canal is a procedure that may allow a patient to keep a tooth that otherwise would have to be removed due to the level of inflammation or infection.
 We at Cooper Family Dentistry are committed to providing the highest level of care to you and your family and will work with you to determine the best course of treatment for damaged or compromised teeth so that you can get back to your life!
-If you are experiencing any of the symptoms above and would like for us to help diagnose and treat, please contact our office.
-To schedule an appointment, please call us at 501-982-7547.
-Or, for your convenience, fill out an appointment request here: https://www.coopersmiles.com/appointment-request/.
+If you are experiencing any of the symptoms above and would like for us to help diagnose and treat, call our Jacksonville Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.